jovisly/AdventOfCode/README.md

 ## Advent of Code

-My solutions to the [Advent of Code 2023](https://adventofcode.com/2023) puzzles.
+My solutions to the [Advent of Code](https://adventofcode.com/) puzzles.

 I learned about Advent of Code in December 2023 while at [Recurse Center](https://www.recurse.com/).
 Now I'm a huge fan.
 I've also started to work on puzzles from earlier years.